 How much are wound debridement coding mistakes costing your organization?
 You might be shocked at the answer.
 Wound debridement involves multiple variables: procedure site, type of debridement, wound surface area, instruments and techniques used, nature of the removed tissue and others.
 All play a role in the correct assignment of ICD-10-CM and CPT® codes, as well as modifier usage.
-Adding to this complexity are numerous code changes in 2018 and 2019, with more coming in 2020.
+Adding to this complexity are numerous code changes that have taken place and those that have become effective in 2020.
 It's little wonder that auditors have observed widespread coding mistakes that lead to substantial money left on the table and, in other instances, severe financial penalties due to over-reporting.

 Acclaimed coding and auditing expert Terry Fletcher leads this webcast with the goal of clearing up the confusion around wound debridement ICD-10-CM and CPT coding, empowering hospitals and physician offices to consistently capture services and maximize payment.

 Why This is Relevant: